srinidhigopalan/Mern-frontend/README.md

 # TASKFORGE

-## Project Structure
+## Overview

-src/

-  components/

-    NavBar/
-      MaybeShowNavbar.js

-    UserLogin/
-      Login.js
-      SignUp.js
-      EditAccount.js
-      ForgotPassword.js
-      ResetOtp.js
-      styles.css

-    Home/
-      Home.js

-    Profile/
-      Profile.js

-    Reminder/
-      Reminder.js

-    DeleteAccount/
-      DeleteAccount.js

-  App.js
+This project is a web application organized into various components.
+Each component is responsible for a specific page or functionality.
+Follow these guidelines to add new pages and style them properly.

-## Guidelines
+### Guidelines

 1) Adding Pages:
-Create a new folder in src/components/ for your page.
+Create a new folder under src/components/ for your page.
-Add JavaScript files and styles.css for custom styles.
+Include necessary JavaScript files and a styles.css file for custom styles if needed.

 2) Styling:
-Use styles.css in your page folder or import styles from Components.js in UserLogin.
+Use styles.css in your page's folder for custom styles.
+Alternatively, import styles from Components.js located in the UserLogin folder if applicable.

 3) Navbar:
-Use MaybeShowNavbar.js to control Navbar visibility on different pages.
+Use MaybeShowNavbar.js from the NavBar folder to manage Navbar visibility on different pages.

 4) Routing:
 Do not modify App.js directly.
-It handles routing.
+It handles routing for the application.

 # Getting Started with Create React App